HELVE/H_OVERVIEW/README.md

 As a future potential service Helve ᴀᴠʀ aims to provide a variety of expertise from video and live production, through design of narrative engagement of the audience to interactive audiovisual installations for brands and dark moon brand creation itself (*brands inherently rebellious in nature, trying to change the status quo, with preference for persistent small experimental steps and the philosophy that quantity creates quality* - read more about [Helve ᴀᴠʀ Agency Source Code](#sourcecode) below).

-Our entity uses Reinforced Trisight methodology - we base our live creative operations within 3 fields of creativity: Audio, Visual and Research/Interaction.
-That division works in conjunction with a 'life purpose' project initially created for personal use called [Dopamine Trails](https://github.com/HELVE/DOPAMINETRAILS) (function: clarifying ones core drives, discovering strengths and weaknesses, optimizing lifestyle for creativity) makes the foundation for Helve AVR's operational values.
+Our entity uses Reinforced Trisight methodology - we base our live creative operations within 3 fields of creativity: Audio, Visual & Research/Interaction.
+Such specific division works in conjunction with a 'life purpose' project initially created for personal use called [Dopamine Trails](https://github.com/HELVE/DOPAMINETRAILS) (function: clarifying ones core drives, discovering strengths and weaknesses, optimizing lifestyle for creativity) and is what makes the foundation for Helve AVR's operational values.

 ## Helve Operative Guidelines - Directive Protocols

-Directive Protocols act as a basis for behavioral priorities and are a direct reflection of the values that Helve creatives try to uplift for the sake of personal development and growth.
-Every Helve agent/operative in the field initiates and fulfills the protocols as needed or required after a self-realization session.
+Directive Protocols act as a basis for behavioral priorities and are a direct reflection of the values that creatives of Helve try to uplift for the sake of personal development and growth.
+Every Helve Operative in the field initiates and fulfills the protocols as needed or required after a self-realization session.

 Directive Protocols | Type [Lifeloop] | Notes
 ------------ | ------------- | -------------